ronindesign/apiscp-docs/docs/admin/SSL.md

 It may take up to 30 minutes for the negative cache TTL to expire due to a specification baked into SOA records (c.f.
 [RFC 2308](https://tools.ietf.org/html/rfc2308)).

 ### Issuance staging
 Issuance may be staged, that is to say authorization generated using `letsencrypt:challenges()`, then solved at a later time using `letsencrypt:solve()`.
-Once solved, the a certificate may be ordered for the hostname using `letsencrypt:request()` using the pre-solved challenges as a shibboleth.
+Once solved, a certificate may be ordered for the hostname using `letsencrypt:request()` using the pre-solved challenges as a shibboleth.

 ```bash
 cpcmd -d site1 letsencrypt:challenges '[*.mydomain.com,mydomain.com]'